ufs-community/CATChem/docs/develop/developers_guide.rst

 This is the stable release branch.
 It is updated from the *develop* branch and tagged prior to each release.
-The melodies-monet conda package is created from *main*.

 develop
 _______